GgvGomes/bomb_stopwatch/README.md

 A time bomb was created in this repository.
 To run it, just enter the time you want it to last, a password and that's it, just enter the password before the clock reaches 0!

+# How to use

+When you start the app, you will have a reset clock on your home screen and an Input to fill in.
+When you put some value in it and press the button, another Input will appear for you to enter the password that disarms the bomb.
+When you press the button, the pump timer starts and will only be stopped with the correct password.
+It better be quick!!

 <h1 align="center">
   ⏱️💣🧨‼️
 </h1>